sunhanintech/installer-ng/README.md

 Step 3: Access Scalr
 --------------------

-Once the `reconfigure` step, your Scalr instance is ready to use.
+Once the `reconfigure` step has completed, your Scalr instance is ready to use.

 Get your admin password from the Scalr secrets file in `/etc/scalr-server/scalr-server-secrets.json`, under `admin_password`.